geoadmin/mf-chsdi3/chsdi/static/doc/source/services/sdiservices.rst

 A RESTFul implementation of "`Cesium <http://cesiumjs.org/>`_" `Quantized Mesh <https://github.com/AnalyticalGraphicsInc/quantized-mesh>`_ terrain service.
 Terrain tiles are served according to the `Tile Map Service (TMS) <http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification>`_ layout and global-geodetic profile.
-In order to access the terrain tiles, you require a `swisstopo web access - Inscription form <https://www.swisstopo.ch/webaccess>`__.
+In order to access the terrain tiles, you require to fill a `swisstopo web access - Inscription form`_ (in German).

 URL
 ***